 Imagine having a car accident in Portland with a negligent driver.
 Everything points to the other driver as the cause of the accident.
 Even the police report indicates that he was at fault.
 Despite what you consider solid evidence of the circumstances, the other driver’s insurance company has been completely uncooperative in offering a fair settlement for your injuries and the damage to your vehicle that resulted from the car accident.

 It is time to take the next step toward getting the compensation you deserve, so you decide to file a lawsuit against the driver in a Maine court.
-When you choose to file a claim in court, it is imperative that you do so within the state’s statute of limitations.
-If you do not file with the prescribed time period, the court may throw out your claim and you may never recover your losses.
+When you choose to file a claim in court, you must do so within the state’s statute of limitations.
+If you do not file within the prescribed period, the court may throw out your claim, and you may never recover your losses.
 After you have suffered an injury or property damage due to someone else’s negligence, one of the first things you should do is discover as much as possible about time limitations for filing.
-Read further for more information on Maine’s statute of limitation laws.
+Read further for more information on Maine statute of limitation laws.

 Like Maine, many states have laws to govern civil lawsuits.
-These laws usually include statutes of limitations which put a limit on how long you have to file a suit.
+These laws usually include statutes of limitations that limit how long you have to file a suit.
 Typically, the time starts when the accident occurs.

 In Maine, the limitation for personal injuries, unless there was assault, battery, or false imprisonment involved, is generally six years.
 Several other actions, such as suits for property damage, also have a six-year limitation.